If you are new to learning SEO or have been doing SEO for some time, you must have heard of Schema Markup.

 However, it can provide additional context to search engines and make your site look more informative to users.

-Overall, schema markup is an important aspect of SEO and can help improve visibility and click-through rate for your website.
+Overall, schema markup is an important aspect of semantic SEO and can help improve visibility and click-through rate for your website.

 Types of Schema Markups and How They Impact SEO Results